lmmx/fast-convex-hull-2d/README.md

 )
 ```

+- This can be visualised as an image with matplotlib `pyplot.imshow`, which shows it's generally
+  kind of like an equilateral triangle with a concave base, like the Star Trek logo
+- Also note that there are no empty rows or columns at the edges of this array (so the convex hull
+  will be an array of the same size)

 This is good then, we can immediately make a script [`test_convex_area.py`](test_convex_area.py) to reproduce the error.

 I couldn't see this but maintainers can provide the command to run to get up to date with a given